St Margaret Pattens: Building

 The church's exterior is notable for its 200-ft high spire, Wren's third highest and the only one that he designed in a medieval style.
 This is sometimes referred to as Wren's only "true spire".
-Its interior is a simple rectangle with some unusual fittings – the only canopied pews in London, dating from the 17th century.
+The church’s interior is a simple rectangle with some unusual fittings – the only canopied pews in London, dating from the 17th century.
 These were intended for the churchwardens.
 The initials "CW" which appear in one of the pews have been thought to refer to Christopher Wren, but they may also signify "church warden."
 Other features in the interior include a punishment box carved with the Devil's head where wrongdoers had to sit during the church service.

 Name

 The church's name is traditionally said to derive from pattens, wooden-soled overshoes, later soled with raised iron rings, that, as elsewhere, parishioners would be asked to remove on entering the church.
 These raised shoes enabled people to walk about the streets of London without muddying their feet.
-The church has certainly long been associated with their Livery Company, The Worshipful Company of Pattenmakers.
+The church has certainly long been associated with their livery company, the Worshipful Company of Pattenmakers.